oceanprotocol/ocean.py/README_ocean-lib-developers.md

 Then open `~/ocean.conf` and update the values as needed.
 This may include the infura id.

 ## 1. Make contracts
+Outcomes:
-Outcome: the .sol files from other repos are in a freshly-created `contracts/` subdirectory here.
+- `.sol` files from other repos in a freshly-created `contracts/` subdirectory with imports tweaked as needed.
+- `.abi` files, compiled from the `.sol` with brownie
+- ready for easy debugging via `brownie console`

+Let's do it!

 Set up env't, ensure it's up to date:
 ```console